 - Where required, any future re-assessment of any element of the qualification not completed during the course itself, whether via paper or electronic submission, verbal or attendance at all or part of a future course may be chargeable at the current pro-rata rate

-- Your course will evaluate your practice at the time of the course.
-It is your responsibility to maintain good practice as demonstrated during your course, in future activities.
+- Your course instructor will evaluate your practice at the time of the course.
+It is your responsibility to maintain good practice as demonstrated during your course in future activities.
 This will help ensure both you and your participants continue to enjoy good cycling and mountain biking opportunities

 Venue and accommodation

 - ‘Residential’ means that included within the costs of the course is shared room accommodation at the venue (meals may or may not be included).
 Should you have any special dietary requirements, please inform Cycling UK on applying

 - ‘Non-residential’ means no food or accommodation is provided as part of the course.
 Where others are staying on a residential basis and food is being provided by the venue, non-residential does include within the costs of the course, two evening meals.
 Please see your venue information for clarification.

 - ‘Other’ accommodation means self-catering or other arrangement as outlined on the relevant venue information for your venue and course option

 - The quality of the accommodation provided is reflected in the course cost (i.e. the price difference between residential and non-residential courses).
 Our venues are selected based on their location for course delivery and suitable riding.
 Accommodation quality is further down the list or priorities, though of course, it will always be clean and safe